run-x/opta/config/registry/local/modules/local-k8s-service.md

 just checks the tcp connection on the given port.

 ### Autoscaling

+While Autoscaling is enabled for local, we do not recommend scaling up the local environment as it may cause host instability.

 As mentioned, autoscaling is available out of the box.
 We currently only support autoscaling based on the pod's cpu and memory usage, but we hope to soon offer the ability to use 3rd party metrics like datadog